WHAT TO DO IN NEW YORK IN 4 DAYS

 Weather in New York is wet and cold in the winter, and hot and humid in the summer.
 The nicest times to visit the city are from March to June and from September to November.

 If you visit in the winter, you might find yourself experiencing snow.
-This mostly occurs between December and March.
+This mostly occurs between December and March (check out my” NY in winter guide“).
 It doesn’t rain very much in New York City, and it’s about the same month to month (except in the winter when it is snowing).

 New Year´s Eve in New York is also a great time to visit.

-What to Pack for 4 Days in New York City
+What to Pack for New York City in 4 Days

 If you’re wondering what to wear in NYC, let me offer a few suggestions.
 During the winter, it is best to pack for the cold, so bring warm clothes, a jacket, scarf, and gloves.